30 Different Types of Beetles in Texas

 This fluffy, tiny Darkling Beetle is at home in the Southwest.
 Its size makes it a lesser target for predators, and the hairs might help keep them away.

-The beetle eats salt grass, wild onions, and Russian thistle that flourish in the dry climate.
+The beetle eats salt grass, wild onions, and Russian thistles that flourish in the dry climate.

-They are most active in the spring when they emerge from their hibernation and again in the late autumn as they get ready for the following winter.
+They are most active in the spring when they emerge from their hibernation and again in the late autumn as they prepare for the following winter.

 They are also types of beetles in Texas and may occasionally leave their shelter on mild winter days.